- Daily Hours 10:00am - 5:30pm

 Main Museum Contact

 Take I-275 southbound across the Howard Frankland Bridge to St. Petersburg.
 Take exit #22 (I-175 E) towards Tropicana Field Follow I-175 until end, turns into Dali Blvd (aka: 5th Ave S) Dali Museum will be on your left after 4th light.

 Take U.S. 19 southbound and follow to 1st Avenue South in St. Petersburg.
 Take a left onto 1st Avenue South.
 Follow 1st Ave S to 4th Street South.
 Take a right onto 4th Street South.
 Follow 4th St S to Dali Blvd (aka: 5th Ave S) Take a left onto Dali Blvd (aka: 5th Ave S) Dali Museum will be on your left after 3rd light.

 Take I-75 N to I-275 northbound across the Sunshine Skyway (toll cost $1.25) to St. Petersburg.
 Take exit #22 (I-175 E) towards Tropicana Field Follow I-175 until end, turns into Dali Blvd (aka: 5th Ave S) Dali Museum will be on your left after 4th light.

 Enjoy special hotel package offers which may include Dali Museum tickets from a wide range of preferred hotels in the Tampa Bay area.

-There are designated accessible parking spaces located in the blacktop parking lots immediately adjacent to the museum’s south side.
+There are designated accessible parking spaces located in the blacktop parking lots immediately adjacent to the museum’s south and west sides.

 The museum’s current building was designed and constructed according to current ADA standards.
 In the course of planning for future expansions and renovations, the Dali Museum is committed to a building providing full access to all.